 Acknowledging and thanking reviews is good practice, even if they’re negative.
 Always reply in a polite and professional manner and avoid getting in disagreements, even if you strongly disagree with the review.

 Rexly Penaflorida 11’s ‘7 steps to handling negative reviews’ are clear and work for turning unhappy customers into happy ones:

 - Take responsibility for the experience.

 - Correct the situation.

 - Try for a second chance.

-In ‘a new Harvard Business School study by Michael Luca, which set out to ascertain whether “online consumer reviews affect restaurant demand,” determined that a restaurant that boosts its Yelp score by one full star can see revenues increase 5 to 9 percent.’
+In ‘a new Harvard Business School study by Michael Luca, which set out to ascertain whether “online consumer reviews affect restaurant demand,” determined that a restaurant can increase its Yelp score by 1 star and can see revenues increase from five to nine percent.’
 Bianca Bosker (Huff Post)

 9. Utilise Social Media

 Social media has become one the most powerful tools available for successful restaurant marketing.
 Social media helps with increasing sales, building a brand and retaining loyal customers.